Drug Abuse and Addiction: Differences, Symptoms And Treatments

 It does not revolve around illegal drugs such as heroin or cocaine, nor does it always involve a person looking unkempt and unruly.
 It is possible to be addicted to prescription drugs, pain medications and substances that are relatively easily available.

-At the beginning, a person may want to consume drugs for various reasons, be it societal or peer pressure or for feelings of stress relief and escapism.
+At the beginning, a person may want to consume drugs for various reasons, be it societal or peer pressure or for feelings of and escapism.
 It may initially feel that you are in control of your rate of drug use, but substances have the power to change the way your brain functions, and eventually leave you no choice but continue drug abuse.

 It could also leave you with severe physical symptoms that often come with withdrawal.
 Over time, in an attempt to fulfill your brain and body’s need for increased intake, one develops damaging behaviors that affect their personal and family life.